Khatchi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scrit that  duplicates the last line of the file iacta
+A scrit that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders